 Quantum Quacks

-FTC 16072 - "The Quantum Quacks" is a fifth year team composed of 4 girls and 7 boys that all came from successful FLL teams.
+FTC 16072 - "The Quantum Quacks" is a seventh year team composed of 5 girls and 3 boys that almost all came from successful FLL teams.
 Our team is composed of students from different schools in the area, including charter schools, public schools, private schools, and home schools.
 This means we are not eligible for the Donors Choose program which makes fundraising a little more difficult.
 However, it also means that we get a wide variety of different viewpoints and opinions which we believe makes us a stronger team.

 We choose to do things that are new and difficult for us as we enjoy learning new things.
-We use the robot as an excuse to learn about things we haven't done before.
+We use the robot as a reason to learn about things we haven't done before.

 We have learned how to: